10 Facts About The Iron Giant for Its 20th Anniversary

 Sadly, Hughes passed away a year before the movie was released.
 He did, however, live long enough to read the script.
 Despite its departure from the source material, Hughes was impressed.
 He expressed his approval in a letter to the studio: "I want to tell you how much I like what Brad Bird has done … He’s made a terrific dramatic situation out of the way he’s developed The Iron Giant.
 I can’t stop thinking about it."

 But Townshend’s rock opera vision never did make it onto the big screen.
-After Bird signed on to direct, he scrapped the musical numbers and reworked the script, further removing the story from both the rock album and the children’s book it was based on.
+After Bird signed on to direct, he scrapped the musical numbers and reworked the script, further removing the story from both the rock album and the children’s book upon which it was based.
 Townshend remained credited as an executive producer, and after seeing the movie he reportedly commented, "Well, whatever, I got paid."

 As the director of two beloved Pixar films, The Incredibles (2004) and Ratatouille (2007), Bird—a two-time Oscar winner—is considered one of the most respected figures in the animation biz.
-But it was The Iron Giant that proved his directing chops and instinct for story to John Lasseter and the rest of the Pixar team.
+But it was The Iron Giant that proved his directing chops and instinct for story to the Pixar team.

 Before directing his first feature for Warner Bros. animation, Bird got his start at Disney.
 He sent an animated short to the studio and Disney legend Milt Kahl was so impressed that he took on a teenaged Bird as his protégé.
 His first animation job was working on The Fox and the Hound (1981), and a few years later he was offered his first shot at writing and directing for the Steven Spielberg series Amazing Stories.
 Bird really began to receive recognition in the industry after joining The Simpsons.
 He directed the classic episode “Krusty Gets Busted," which paved the way for him to direct his first feature.
 For a while that was shaping up to be Ray Gunn, a retro-futuristic film noir inspired by a misunderstanding of a B-52s lyric.
 He was developing the script for Turner when the studio merged with Warner Bros., and they transferred him to work on an in-development project called The Iron Giant instead.